The Rock Enrichment Academy LLC Handbook

 Late drop off or early pick up

-If you need to arrive after 9:15, please please send a message through the Brightwheel app.
-If emergencies come up you can contact Mrs. Turner via voice or text message on her cell phone (512-584-4179) during the school day.
+If you need to arrive after 9:15a.m, please please send a message to your campus lead.
+If emergencies come up you can contact the campus lead or director during the school day.
+Mrs. Jay-Turner can be contacted at 512.653.2323, Mrs. Newell-Frankenberg can be contacted at 512.417.2379.

 K-6th Groups for the School Year

-Students will be broken into 4 groups by grade: Kindergarten/early 1st, First/Second Grade, Third/Fourth Grade, and Fifth/Sixth Grade.
+Students will be broken into 4 groups by grade: Kindergarten/Early First, First/Second Grade, Third/Fourth Grade, and Fifth/Sixth Grade.
 These grades are guidelines only.
 Since we operate with 4 classes and 5 grades, the group grades can change based on enrollment numbers.
-If you have any concerns related to placement of your child, please contact the directors.
+If you have any concerns related to the placement of your child, please contact the leadership team.
 For the Kindergarten group, your child should be 5 by September 1, but exceptions can be made based on the maturity and abilities of the child.

 Classes will be taught: